nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/1-quick-start.md

 Go to `app.css` and switch up the styling a bit. experiment with colors and font sizes.

-## Some sample tasks to get around the playground

-Head to [Sample Tasks for the Playground](2-playground-tutorial) for ideas about what to do to get started in the Playground.

 ## Next steps

 You can work in the Playground for as long as you like.
 You can use it to just get a taste of NativeScript development or to develop your entire project inside.
-However, when you get to the point where you are ready to put your app out there, you need to jump on the more advanced wagon and install some NativeScript tools locally.
+However, when you get to the point where you are ready to put your app out there, you need to jump on the more advanced wagon and [install some NativeScript tools locally](2-installation).